TopMyster/WordBridger/README.md

 # WordBridge
-A AI translator that uses your api key
+A AI powered translator that uses your own api key